BryanSchuetz/dai/our-work/our-impact.md

 ---
 title: Our Impact
-summary: 'As an independent, employee-owned global development company, our mission is to make a lasting difference in the world by helping people improve their lives.
+summary: |

-'
+  As an independent, employee-owned global development company, our mission is to make a lasting difference in the world by helping people improve their lives.
 hero: true
 ultrawide: true
 layout: node